 Like that of his companion Za La Vie (Kally Sambucini, Ghione’s real-life partner), introduced in the series’ second installment Za La Mort (IT 1915), Za La Mort’s characterisation was somewhat unstable through the series, varying from a criminal to a honest man operating outside the law to a morally grey character.
 In Anime buie, apache (jump on it!)
 Za La Mort has just been released from jail after serving a two-year sentence, and two women wait for his release: Za La Vie (Sambucini) and Casque d’Or (Golden Helmet), played by Hesperia.

 Although I enjoy Ghione, it was mainly Hesperia’s presence that led me to watch this film.
 Hesperia (née Olga Mambelli) began her career in theatre and the variety stage, and when she moved into films in 1913, she quickly became a popular cinema actress; in 1914, she was voted the most beautiful actress of the Italian screen.
 Today she is remembered principally (if at all) for her collaborations with her future husband Baldassarre Negroni, and the rival versions of Alexandre Dumas fils’ La dame aux camélias (La signora delle camelie) that she and Francesca Bertini released in 1915.
-She is a film diva of the teens that I’ve long been curious about, but had never had the chance to see in action before; while several of her films are known to survive, I believe that Anime buie is the only film of hers that is readily available for viewing.
+She is a film diva of the teens that I’ve long been curious about, but had never had the chance to see in action before; while several of her films survive, Anime buie is, to the best of my knowledge, the only film of hers that is readily available for viewing.

 And it is, indeed, her film: it quickly becomes clear that Anime buie is much more of a Hesperia film than a Ghione/Za La Mort one.
 As was the case with now-lost Nelly la gigolette (1914), the inaugural Za La Mort film starring Francesca Bertini, Anime buie is a film that foregrounds its female star, mingling the genre of the Italian diva film with that of the crime film.
 Anime buie is explicit about this approach: in a meta-cinematic turn, the diva Hesperia plays … the diva Hesperia, the persona adopted by Casque d’Or in America.
 We see Hesperia receiving flowers and adoration, enjoying her position as queen bee of high society, and being courted by four millionaires as she lies around smoking languidly.
 A major set-piece is her performance at the Tabarin-Majestic, where we see her dance (hilariously) and perform on stage as Mephistopheles.